 Every applicant remaining after the first 60 selections will be considered an alternate and will be ranked from the highest to lowest score.
 If a selected Scholar is unable to attend the program, the alternates will be contacted in order of their rank until the open spot is filled.
 For this reason, all applicants are encouraged to keep the program dates and the possibility of selection in mind as they make their plans for the summer.

-- Extracurricular activities are defined as school-related activities that you are part of in addition to your regular classroom work.
-This includes school-sponsored clubs, organizations, associations, programs, and athletic teams.
+- Extracurricular Activities (30 Points) – Extracurricular activities are defined as school-related activities that you are part of in addition to your regular classroom work.
+This includes school sponsored clubs, organizations, associations, programs, and athletic teams.
+This part is broken down into three categories: Leadership, Technology, & Entrepreneurship.
+You cannot list more than 10 items in each category.